jeffvance/glusterfs-cluster-install/README.txt

     For example: ./install.sh /dev/sdb

     Output is displayed on STDOUT and is also written to:
-       /var/log/gluster-hadoop-install.log
+       /var/log/glusterfs-cluster-install.log
-    on both the delpoyment node and on each data node in the cluster.
+    on both the delpoyment node.

  4) The script should complete at which ...